The competition for the 2019-2020 University of Manitoba Employees Scholarship (UMES) is now open. Please view the

-The University of Manitoba Employees Scholarship (UMES) is open to the spouse or dependent children of University of Manitoba employees or retired former employees.
+The University of Manitoba Employees Scholarship is available to the spouse or dependent children of University of Manitoba employees or retired former employees.
 Please read all of the eligibility criteria and restrictions listed below.

 Links to additional information and Frequently Asked Questions on the scholarship can be found at the bottom of this page.